buddhist-uni/buddhist-uni.github.io/_content/av/guard-senses_hong-ci.md

 month: dec
 year: 2016
 course: function
-tags: [ethics, meditation, samatha, canada, chan]
+tags: [ethics, meditation, samatha, canadian, chan]
 ---

 People usually think that happiness comes from chasing after the senses.
 Ven Hong Ci gives a passionate argument against this default way of being in the world, and encourages us to guard our senses if we want real happiness.